 Multiple sub-grantees can be selected by holding down the Ctrl button and highlighting the desired sub-grantees.
 If multiple sub-grantees are selected when the report is run, the report’s outcome will include all records associated with any of the selected sub-grantees.

-Date Filters
+Report Period Dropdowns

-There are two text boxes called “Exit Date From” and “Exit Date To” next to the "Show Results Summary" and "Show Results Details" checkboxes.
-If either/both of these dates are valued when the report is run, the report’s outcome will include only those records whose Exit Date fall within the date range.
+There are two drop down menus labeled “Quarter” and “Program Year” next to the “Show Results Summary” and the “Show Results Details” checkboxes.
+If the “Quarter” option is selected when the report is run, the report’s outcome will include records where the first quarter after exit is within the selected quarter.
+If the “Program Year” option is selected when the report is run, the report’s outcome will include records where the first quarter after exit is within the selected program year.
+You cannot use the “Quarter” and “Program Year” options simultaneously.

 Alpha Search Links